hussein-shamy/AVR-mini-projects/README.md

 # AVR Mini Projects

-This repository showcases various projects developed to enhance my skills in dealing with 8-bit microcontrollers like the AVR.
-It includes implementations of drivers for microcontroller peripherals and some easy applications.
+This repository presents various projects developed to enhance my skills in dealing with 8-bit microcontrollers such as the ATmega32.
+It includes implementations of drivers for microcontroller peripherals and some simple applications.

 ## Projects List
 1. Stop Watch